Learning a quantum channel from its steady-state: Introduction

 Like the methods in \cRefs{ref:Qi2019, ref:Bairey2019, ref:Bairey2020, ref:Evans2019}, our method is highly scalable, and can be used on systems with a large number of qubits.
-To demonstrate it, we introduce two possible dissipative maps.
-The first map is a stochastic map, which can be described as a local Kraus map (at least in the absence of noise).
+To demonstrate it, we introduce two generic ways to construct a dissipative quantum channel on a quantum computer.
+The first way constructs a stochastic evolution that can be described as a local Kraus map (at least in the absence of noise).
 It can be implemented on a quantum computer by randomly applying a gate from a set of gates with a prescribed set of probabilities.
 Consequently, the steady state is probed by running many different random circuits, which realize different trajectories of the dynamics.
-The second map is a deterministic map that is based on a composed 2-local gate, which is both non-unitary and entangling.
+The second way applies a deterministic circuit that is based on a composed 2-local gate, which is both non-unitary and entangling.
 Implementing this map on a quantum computer requires only one circuit, which makes it easier to execute on currently available hardware such as IBMQ.
-To test our method we used numerical simulations of both maps on $5$--$11$ qubits, and in addition applied the deterministic map to an IBMQ machine using $5$ qubits.
+To test our method we used numerical simulations of both methods on $5$--$11$ qubits, and in addition applied the deterministic method to an IBMQ machine using $5$ qubits.

 The structure of this paper is as follows.
 In \Sec{sec:preliminaries} we provide brief definitions and basic facts on quantum channels and gates, and the notation we use throughout the paper.
 Then in \Sec{sec:Learning-SS} we introduce the theoretical framework of learning a local quantum channel from its steady state, and explain how such framework can be used, for example, to learn and validate the noisy dynamics of a quantum computer.
 In \Sec{sec:optim-and-noise-models} we focus on the learning and validation task by defining the noise model we will be using to characterize and validate (benchmark) the noisy dynamics of IBMQ machines.
 The optimization method used in the variational learning part is also described.
 In \Sec{sec:numerical-simulations} we describe the results of our numerical simulations, performed on the two types of engineered dissipative dynamics.
 In \Sec{sec:ibmq-implementation} we present the results of applying our method on an actual IBMQ machine using 5 qubits, which include benchmarking different noise models, as well as using our method to learn its noise.
 Finally, in \Sec{sec:discussion} we present our conclusions and discuss possible future research directions.